Keigh7/https-github.com-KarelHloaela-html-assignment/README.md

  Ensures users can move between sections without confusion.

  # Main Section
+ Main is the parent to all the parts of the site.

+ These sections will be under the main section/div

+ Section

+ Article

+ # Section
  This is the first thing the users sees and it has information about the site Contains Multimedia Intergration